-Since December 2013, South Sudan and its armed forces have been involved in a non-international armed conflict with dissident South Sudan armed forces.
+Since December 2013, South Sudan and its armed forces have been involved in non-international armed conflicts with dissident South Sudan armed forces.

-Since December 2013, South Sudan and its armed forces, the former Sudan People's Liberation Army SPLA, have been involved in a non-international armed conflict with dissident South Sudan armed forces, known as the Sudan People's Liberation Movement/Army- in-Opposition (SPLM/A-in Opposition).
-The August 2015 peace agreement ultimately failed and the non-international armed conflict continues.
+Since December 2013, South Sudan and its armed forces, the former Sudan People's Liberation Army (SPLA), have been involved in a non-international armed conflict with dissident South Sudan armed forces, known as the Sudan People's Liberation Movement/Army-in-Opposition (SPLM/A-in Opposition) and other armed groups.
+The August 2015 peace agreement ultimately failed and the non-international armed conflict continues, despite a “revitalized” peace agreement signed in 2018.

 South Sudan gained independence from Sudan in July 2013.
 Armed clashes broke out in Juba between armed forces loyal to President Kiir and armed forces loyal to his former Vice President Machar on the night of 15 December 2013.
 President Kiir accused his former Vice President of having attempted a coup.
 'Heavy Gunfire Rocks South Sudan Capital', Associated Press, 16 December 2013.
 Within days, the armed clashes spread across the country.